7 The Dinner Party and the Revolution

 ‘She must be doing something right.
 She can’t seem to please either camp.’

 ‘Under Mao Tse Tung today, her work is banned.
+The writings of Mao are glorified instead.
+In the cult surrounding him he looms large as an ideological visionary, a political genius, a guardian of his people and a kindly and benevolent leader.
 Pearl had criticized him by name in the 1950s and, even worse, had invited to the United States an actress who had once been chosen over Mao’s wife for a starring movie role.’”

 ‘This all sounds very vulgar, infantile and dogmatic,’ I commented.